kubeshark/docs/src/pages/en/install.md

 mascot: Cute
 ---

-Installing **Kubeshark** is easy.
+Getting started with **Kubeshark** is easy.
+You only need to download the [CLI](/en/cli) and run it.

+The **CLI** communicates directly with [Kubernetes API](https://kubernetes.io/docs/concepts/overview/kubernetes-api/) to deploy the right containers at the right place at the right time.

 We recommend choosing the right binary to download directly from [the latest release](https://github.com/kubeshark/kubeshark/releases/latest).

 Alternatively you can use a shell script to download the right binary for your operating system and CPU architecture: